Matthias Corvinus: Early rule and consolidation (1458–1464)

-Matthias's first Diet assembled in Pest in May 1458.
-The Estates passed almost fifty decrees that were ratified by Matthiasinstead of the Regenton 8 June.
+The Estates in Pest passed almost 50 decrees after assembling in May, and these were ratified by Matthias, instead of the Regent, on 8 June 1458.
 One decree prescribed that the King "must call and hold, and order to be held, a diet of all the gentlemen of the realm in person" every year on Whitsunday.
 Matthias held more than 25 Diets during his reign and convoked the Estates more frequently than his predecessors, especially between 1458 and 1476.
 The Diets were controlled by the barons, whom Matthias appointed and dismissed at will.
 For instance, he dismissed Palatine Ladislaus Garai and persuaded Michael Szilágyi to resign from the Regency after they entered into a league in the summer of 1458.
 The King appointed Michael Ország, who had been his father's close supporter, as the new Palatine.
 Most of Matthias's barons were descended from old aristocratic families but he also promoted the careers of members of the lesser nobility, or even of skilful commoners.
 For instance, the noble Zápolya brothers Emeric and Stephen owed their fortunes to Matthias's favour.

 Matthias's ordinary revenues amounted around 250,000 golden florins per year when his reign began.
 A decree passed at the Diet of 1458 explicitly prohibited the imposition of extraordinary taxes.
-However, an extraordinary taxone golden florin per each porta or peasant householdwas levied late that year.
+However, an extraordinary tax, one golden florin per each porta or peasant household, was levied late that year.
 The Ottomans occupied the fort of Golubac in Serbia in August 1458; Matthias ordered the mobilization of all noblemen.
 He made a raid into Ottoman territory and defeated the enemy forces in minor skirmishes.
 King Stephen Thomas of Bosnia accepted Matthias's suzerainty.
 Matthias authorized his new vassal's son Stephen Tomašević to take possession of the parts of Serbia that had not been occupied by the Ottomans.

 At the turn of 1458 and 1459, Matthias held a Diet at Szeged to prepare for a war against the Ottoman Empire.
 However, gossip about a conspiracy compelled him to return to Buda.
-The rumours proved to be true because at least 30 baronsincluding Ladislaus Garai, Nicholas Újlaki, and Ladislaus Kanizsaimet in Németújvár (now Güssing in Austria) and offered the throne to Emperor Frederick III on 17 February 1459.
+The rumours proved to be true because at least 30 barons, including Ladislaus Garai, Nicholas Újlaki, and Ladislaus Kanizsai, met in Németújvár (now Güssing in Austria) and offered the throne to Emperor Frederick III on 17 February 1459.
 Even George of Poděbrady turned against Matthias when Frederick promised him to make him governor of the Holy Roman Empire.
-Although the joint troops of the Emperor and the rebellious lords defeated a royal army at Körmend on 27 March, Garai had by that time died, Újlaki and Sigismund Szentgyörgyvölgyi soon entered into negotiations with Matthias' envoys.Újlaki became indifferent, Szentgyörgyvölgyi joined to Matthias.
+Although the joint troops of the Emperor and the rebellious lords defeated a royal army at Körmend on 27 March, Garai had by that time died, Újlaki and Sigismund Szentgyörgyvölgyi soon entered into negotiations with Matthias' envoys. Újlaki became indifferent, Szentgyörgyvölgyi joined to Matthias.
 Skirmishes along the western borderlands lasted for several months, preventing Matthias from providing military assistance to Tomašević against the Ottomans.
-The latter took Smederevo on 29 June, completing the conquest of Serbia.
+The latter took Smederevo on 29 June 1459, completing the conquest of Serbia.